hendrtd/cpsc-1233/docs/term/202520-2025-springB/announcements/exam2-labtest2.md

 # Exam 2 and Lab Test 2

-Exam 2 and Lab Test 2 will be open from **12:01 AM CT Friday, February 14 until 11:59 PM CT Monday, February 17**.
+Exam 2 and Lab Test 2 will be open from **12:01 AM CT Friday, April 11 until 11:59 PM CT Monday, April 14**.
 Each has a 75-minute time limit, and you can can each in any 75-minute time period that begins no earlier than the opening time and ends no later than the closing time.
 You must complete each in one sitting, and you may not use any outside resources on either.